sufyanshaik/sufyanshaik.github.io/_pages/about.md

 - Developed a bottom-up methodology for alloy design using atomistic modeling of 44 refractory metals and alloys.
 - Discovered the role of HCP elements in making deformable refractory alloys for aerospace applications.

-I routeinly brainstorm on complex ideas and highly technical concepts in simple terms with Customers, Internal Teams, and Executive Management.
+I routeinly brainstorm on complex ideas and highly technical concepts in simple terms with Customers, Global Teams, and Executive Management.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">